2000 United States Grand Prix: Race

 That same lap, Coulthard set the race's fastest lap, a 1:14.710.
 He made a pit stop for fuel and tyres one lap later, rejoining in eleventh after a 9.6-second stop.
-Dalf Schumacher had a 24.3-second pit stop on the following lap because his engine's leaking pneumatic valve system needed to be recharged.
-De La Rosa retired on the start/finish straight alongside the pit lane barrier when his gearbox failed while he was in fifth gear on lap 46, and Fisichella retired in the pit lane one lap later with smoke spewing from his engine as he approached the pit entry.
+Ralf Schumacher had a 24.3-second pit stop on the following lap because his engine's leaking pneumatic valve system needed to be recharged.
+De la Rosa retired on the start/finish straight alongside the pit lane barrier when his gearbox failed while he was in fifth gear on lap 46, and Fisichella retired in the pit lane one lap later with smoke spewing from his engine as he approached the pit entry.
 Race leader Michael Schumacher made a pit stop on lap 49, retaining a ten-second lead over Frentzen.
 Mazzacane made a pit stop on lap 51 and missed his stopping position, causing some pit lane equipment to be pulled and injuring front-right wheel changer Ricardo Pozzati and refueller Sandro Parrini.
 Both men were brought to the infield hospital for x-ray examinations after suffering minor injuries in the crash.

 Ferrari brought their pit crew to position themselves for what appeared to be for a pit stop for Barrichello, therefore Frentzen entered the pit lane on that lap, believing that Barrichello was stopping.
 Ferrari technical director Ross Brawn instructed Barrichello to stay on the track and lap quickly because his car had less fuel, before becoming the final driver to make a planned pit stop on lap 53.
 He rejoined the track in second.
 By the end of lap 55, after the scheduled pit stops, the order was Michael Schumacher, Barrichello, Frentzen, Villeneuve, Coulthard and Diniz.
 Diniz made a pit stop on lap 59 to fix a handling issue and dropped to tenth.
 Ralf Schumacher retired from the race due to his pneumatic valve system fault, prompting Williams to switch off the engine to prevent damage two laps later.
 Mazzacane stopped his car on the grass at turn 11 on lap 62, retiring with smoke billowing from the rear.
 Villeneuve (with his more powerful Honda engine) attempted to pass Frentzen for third into turn one on lap 65, but he braked too late and skidded onto the grass on the outside of the corner, allowing Frentzen to stay in third.

 Michael Schumacher celebrates his second consecutive race victory.